 Mediation is another distinct way of resolving securities disputes.
 It is a voluntary process in which a mediator facilitates negotiations between disputing parties.
 Mediation offers an alternative to arbitration.
 Mediation can be faster and less expensive than arbitration or litigation.
 If the parties agree to mediate, they generally do not give up any right to arbitrate or litigate if they cannot reach a satisfactory settlement.

 A trained, impartial mediator facilitates negotiations between disputing parties, helping them find a mutually acceptable resolution to the dispute.
 When parties are involved in an arbitration or litigation case, a request for mediation can be made at any point before the arbitrators issue an award.
 Additionally, sometimes a mediation can result from a judge referring a case for mediation.

 Ms. Malecki is herself a trained mediator and has undergone extensive training about the process, helping her skillfully represent clients in mediation settings.
-Malecki law‘s team of investor mediation attorneys have successfully handled several FINRA, AAA, and JAMS mediation proceedings and have many ongoing at any given time.FINRA Mediations
+Malecki law‘s team of New York investor mediation attorneys have successfully handled several FINRA, AAA, and JAMS mediation proceedings and have many ongoing at any given time.FINRA Mediations

 Since its inception in 1995, FINRA's Mediation Program has achieved an 80% success rate in over 17,500 cases which have been filed by several parties.
 To begin the mediation process with FINRA one or both parties may file a Request for Mediation.
 FINRA’s Dispute Resolution staff often contact the parties to determine their interest and seek their agreement to mediate.